Average Retirement Income

 How Much Will You Need in Retirement?

-What are your retirement goals?
+Rather than rely on an average figure, you can arrive at a custom target by starting with your retirement goals.
 Do you plan on maintaining your current lifestyle, or do you want to enhance it?
-Retirement goals can differ significantly, but they all come with costs.
+Retirement goals can differ significantly, which means retirement income needs can vary significantly.

-- Non-Discretionary Expenses include certain needs and associated costs that are essential.
-Payments for basic living expenses, healthcare, insurance, debt and taxes fall into this category.
-Generally these costs are unavoidable, and with the exception of healthcare, are more likely to be fixed over time.
+- Non-discretionary expenses include essential needs and associated costs.
+Basic living expenses, health care, insurance, debt and taxes fall into this category.
+Generally, these costs are unavoidable and, with the exception of health care, are more likely to be fixed over time.

-- Discretionary Expenses are more flexible, as they reflect wants instead of needs.
-Nevertheless, they may represent important lifestyle enhancements or goals.
+- Discretionary expenses are more flexible because they reflect wants instead of needs.
+Nevertheless, discretionary expenses may represent important lifestyle enhancements or goals.
 The good news is you should be able to dial back your discretionary spending if necessary.
-But estimating the discretionary funds you might want after you retire and beginning saving now is usually a good start.
+But estimating discretionary funds you might want after you retire and beginning to save now is usually a good start.

-Once you figure out how much you might need during retirement to cover your non-discretionary and discretionary expenditures, don’t forget to factor in the impact of inflation as well as your time investment horizon when determining your longer-term income and cash flow needs:
+Once you figure out how much you might need to cover your non-discretionary and discretionary expenditures during retirement, don’t forget to factor in the impact of inflation and your investment time horizon when determining your longer-term income and cash flow needs.

-- Investment Time Horizon is another important factor when planning for retirement.
-Your lifespan could potentially last significantly longer than previous generations, meaning your savings need to provide for longer after you retire.
-Additionally, your investment time horizon may extend beyond your life expectancy if you have a younger spouse or wish to leave a legacy for family members or charity.
+- Investment time horizon is another important factor when planning for retirement.
+You could potentially live longer than people did in previous generations.
+This means your savings need to last longer after you retire.
+Additionally, your investment time horizon may extend beyond your lifespan if you have a younger spouse or wish to leave a financial legacy for family members or charity.

 Average Retirement Income: Not the Best Way to Plan for Your Retirement

-Rather, your personal situation is likely defined by variables specific to you, including your retirement needs and wants (travel, hobbies, etc.), your rate of savings and any dependents who rely on you.
+Rather, your personal situation is likely defined by variables specific to you, including your retirement needs and wants, your rate of savings and any dependents.

-Furthermore, a national or state average doesn’t anticipate the changes likely to occur throughout retirement—the need to increase or decrease withdrawals, or unexpected health changes and expenses which may affect your income needs.
+Furthermore, a national or state average doesn’t anticipate changes likely to occur throughout retirement, such as the need to increase or decrease withdrawals, unexpected health changes or expenses that could affect your income needs.

-Hence, planning for the average retirement income or using it to project your retirement income needs is probably not the best strategy.
-After all, you’re not average—a personalized plan is more likely to keep you comfortable in your retirement years.
+The takeaway?
+Planning for the average retirement income or using it to project your retirement income needs is probably not the best strategy.
+A personalized plan is more likely to keep you comfortable in your retirement years.

 With careful planning, you may be able to achieve the retirement lifestyle you envision.